THE VALUE OF PANORAMIC SENSING

 Reversing the Normal Rules

-Panoramic sensing reverses some of the normal rules governing self-perpetuating thoughts, wanting and worldly desire.
-The ideas we take for goats in a tree from Moroccogranted with our focused appreciation of life don't apply anymore.
-Our normal understanding of meditation practices needs revision.
+Panoramic sensing reverses some of the normal rules governing self-perpetuating thoughts, wanting and worldly desire. goats in a tree from Morocco

-But trying to go panoramic, being attached to it, wanting it and then expecting it to work – actually helps to stimulate peace of mind and being here and now.
+Trying to go panoramic, being attached to it, wanting it and then expecting it to work – actually helps to stimulate peace of mind and being here and now.

 Why?
 Because it was built that way.
-It was built to stop and be still for a moment and feel directly and intimately connected with the world around us.
-See Reversing the Normal Rules for more on this.
+It was built to stop and be still for a moment and and be aware, open, and here and now.

 The Effects on Understanding Life